Danny7R/Machine-Learning/README.md

 ## Data Exploration

-The dataset used in this project is the &quot;Spambase data set&quot; found on the KEEL dataset website1.
+The dataset used in this project is the "Spambase data set" found on the KEEL dataset website.
 Table 1 demonstrates the outline of this dataset:

 _Table 1_
 | Number of classes | Total number of samples | Number of samples per class | Number of features | Feature value types |